-Mr. Richard T. Harbich, Vineyard Manager and Cellarmaster of the Bridgehampton Winery submitted evidence which states that the soils which make up The Hamptons are distinctly different from those of the surrounding areas.
-Mr. Harbich is the author of the articles titled "Vinifera Growing On Long Island" and "The Long Island Viticultural Area-The Case For Separate Appelations" which appeared in the Vinifera Wine Growers Journal (The Plains, Virginia) in the Winter, 1982 and Spring 1984, Issues, respectively.
-According to data gathered by Mr. Harbich, the difference in soils occurs fairly abruptly, beginning at the Peconic River and continues eastward to Montauk Point.
-This also designates exactly the proposed northern boundary for "The Hamptons, Long Island" appellation.
+The soils which make up The Hamptons are distinctly different from those of the surrounding areas.
+The difference in soils occurs fairly abruptly. beginning at the Peconic River and continues eastward to Montauk Point.
+This also designates the northern boundary for "The Hamptons, Long Island" appellation.

-According to the United States Conservation Service the predominant soil types which are found in the land area north of The Hamptons commonly known as the North Fork are as follows:
+The predominant soil types which are found in the land area north of The Hamptons, commonly known as the sloping in terrain.
+The natural fertility of these soils is low and the rapid permeability of water through them makes irrigation a desirable option for vinevards in this area.

+North Fork, are as follows:

-- 1. Carver-Plymoutn-Riverhead Association: These soils are excessively well-drained and are very sandy.
-They are located primarily on the perimeter of the North Fork and are usually rolling or sloping in terrain.
-The natural fertility of these soils is low and the rapid permeability of water through them makes irrigation a desirable option for vineyards in this area. - 2.
-Haven-Riverhead Association: These soils are characteristically deep and somewhat level.
-They are well-drained and have a medium texture.
+1. Carver-Plymouth-Riverhead Association.
+These soils are excessively well-drained and are very sandy.
+They are located primarily on the perimeter of the North Fork and are usually rolling or

+2. Haven-Riverhead Association.
+These soils are characteristically deep and somewhat level.
+They are welldrained and have a medium texture.
 Most of these soils have a moderate to high water holding capacity and crops respond well to lime and fertilizer when grown in these soils.
 Due to these factors, this soil association (which is the predominant one of the North Fork) is considered one of the best farming areas in Suffolk County.